Make investing decisions faster and easier using Finance Bubbles

 Mike is an experienced investor who wants to be able to monitor certain stocks he cares about.
 Staying up to date with the latest price changes can require lots of constant app switching and delays for apps to load or refresh, interrupting his current flow and causing some FOMO / anxiety.

-Goal: Real-time Stock Updates
+Real-time Stock Updates

 Mike would like to receive timely information about how an event might affect a stock or be able to follow a volatile stock.
 How about we remove friction so Mike can easily update stock prices in real-time?